 Like glaucoma symptoms, cataract symptoms usually develop gradually.
 Cataract symptoms directly affect a person’s vision, but the specific symptoms experienced the severity of those symptoms can vary.

 - Cloudy or blurred vision (like looking through fog or a frosted window)

 If you develop any of the symptoms above, it’s important to visit our Chicago eye care center for an exam.

 When cataracts are in their early stages, they are managed by prescription lenses.
 As cataracts progress, patients may need to increase their vision prescription several times to maintain clear eyesight.
 When prescription lenses can no longer manage cataracts, the only treatment option is surgery.

 During cataract surgery, the clouded lens is completely removed.
 It is replaced with an intraocular lens, or IOL, which is essentially a permanent contact lens.
 The IOL restores clearer vision, leaving patients much less reliant on glasses.

 Contact Our Eye Center

 If you suspect that you are suffering from glaucoma or cataracts, the only way to get an accurate diagnosis is with a comprehensive eye exam.
-To schedule an exam at Wicker Park Eye Center, contact our practice online or call us at (773) 831-9483.
+To schedule an exam at Wicker Park Eye Center, contact our practice or schedule an appointment online.